Skip the Dealership and Buy Your Next Car Online Using One of These Sites

 According to Carvana, the fastest time someone’s purchased a car through its site is 11 minutes.
 (I’d probably issue a speeding ticket for that buyer…)

 If you don’t like the car once you’ve got it, though, you have seven days to return it.

-What’s also neat about Vroom is that it has more than 100 acres of “car heaven, home to the industry’s leading reconditioning technology” with its main site in Texas.
+Vroom says it has more than 100 acres of “car heaven, home to the industry’s leading reconditioning technology” with its main site in Texas.

 Vroom has scouts who scour the country to find the best pre-owned cars.
 Once the scouts find a car, the reconditioning team takes over and makes the car as new as possible.

 Then it’s your turn to find the car you want.
-Vroom has more than 3,000 vehicles stocked.
 You can browse or get right to it and search by make and model.